-Another significant memory Luca continuously asks the old lady to recall is a holiday in the countryside.
-Her two sons, Janos and his little brother, specifically asked to face the wall and not peek while their mother was undressing.
+Another significant memory Luca continuously asks the old lady to recall is a holiday to the countryside with her two sons.
+Here, Janos and his little brother were asked to face the wall and not peek while their mother was undressing.

-These snippets of fragmented memory not only function as a character study of young Janos, who, in contrast to his little brother, obeyed the parental wish and kept looking at the wall, but they also work on another narrative level.
-Instead of getting a usual flashback sequence that portrays a past event objectively, here, the fractured images tell us of unspoken pain and trauma.
-When mentioning her younger son, the countryside memories are suddenly disturbed by an image of a bomb exploding.
+These snippets of fragmented memory function as a character study of young Janos, who, in contrast to his little brother, obeyed the parental wish and kept looking at the wall, but they also work on another narrative level.
+Instead of a usual flashback sequence that objectively portrays a past event, the fractured images tell us of unspoken pain and trauma.
+When she mentions her younger son, the countryside memories are suddenly disturbed by a picture of a bomb exploding.
 The plot never offers any explanations; however, it does raise a question: did the younger son die in the war?
 Is that why the old lady’s memories of him are unwillingly interrupted by this violent image?

 Interpreting these segments of memory is left entirely up to the audience.
 The film does not provide any definitive information that will allow us to piece together these disparate references, meaning that each viewer can construct their own narrative from what they have seen.
 Whilst the old lady goes through the fake letters that Luca has written, she imagines Janos’ life as a film director in New York, and we get a similar dizzying array of images.
 Until this point, the brief flashing shots referred to events that had definitely, objectively happened in the past, even though they were presented in a surrealistic manner.

-In the first half of the film, we are given a vast number of close-ups, mostly fragmented images of objects in the old lady’s small and cluttered bedroom which force us to slowly piece together the outline of the location without any establishing shots.
+In the first half of the film, we are given a vast number of close-ups, mostly fragmented images of objects in the old lady’s small and cluttered bedroom, which force us to slowly piece together the outline of the location without any establishing shots.
 Here, we are introduced to the knick-knacks, trinkets and ornaments the old lady has collected throughout the decades.
-These close-ups, including a half-eaten apple, end up feeling like still life paintings that exist outside the flow of time.
+These close-ups, including a half-eaten apple, feel like still-life paintings outside the flow of time.

 The film paints this location through the atmosphere of a bygone era, carrying traces of the past, before the war and Soviet takeover.
 This also parallels the portrayal of Luca’s flat, a bland, utilitarian environment, very much of the present.
 We barely spend time there, and the flat becomes an impersonal, neutral and bleak place that does not hold any happy memories for its tenants.

-In the final third of the film, the focus shifts to Janos, released from prison quickly and without any explanation.
-The use of flashing images remains; however, their meaning changes.
-They do not represent slowly emerging subjective flashbacks, nor fragmented, rambling associations.
-Instead, they connect the past and the present, portraying the various locations in Budapest and seemingly insignificant objects evoke in his memories as he returns to society.
-This technique perfectly encapsulates the freed man’s shock of returning to civilization just hours before living under the weight of a possible trip to the gallows.
+In the final third of the film, the focus shifts to Janos, who has been released from prison quickly and without any explanation; here, the use of flashing images remains.
+However, their meaning changes.
+They do not represent slowly emerging subjective flashbacks nor fragmented, rambling associations.
+Instead, they connect the past and the present, portraying the various locations in Budapest and seemingly insignificant objects evoked in his memories as he returns to society.
+This technique perfectly encapsulates the freed man’s shock of returning to civilisation just hours before living under the weight of a possible trip to the gallows.

 This marks a distinct tonal and geographical shift.
 No longer is the film a chamber piece, mostly confined to a handful of rooms punctuated by brief flurries of memory; from this point on, the plot is freely driven by a continuous stream of images and associations as Janos makes his way through the city.

 Many small, seemingly insignificant moments work as clues once one is familiar with 20th-century Hungarian history.
-Upon piecing them together, it is clear that the film is set in the early 1950s.
-For instance, as she is trying to make ends meet, Luca mentions she had been fired from her job as a teacher.
+Piecing them together makes it clear that the film is set in the early 1950s.
+For instance, as she tries to make ends meet, Luca mentions she has been fired from her job as a teacher.
 While it is never stated, it is clear she was seen as untrustworthy and stigmatised due to her husband being a political prisoner – a situation that many people fell victim to in the early 1950s.
-She is also asked by the authorities to share her tiny flat with co-tenants.
-Mandatory co-tenancy was a newly set law in Hungary between 1945-1956 to solve the post-war housing crisis.
+The authorities also ask her to share her tiny flat with co-tenants.
+Mandatory co-tenancy was a newly set law in Hungary between 1945 and 1956 to solve the post-war housing crisis.
 It required people to share their homes with strangers if the floor space was considered too big for the original number of people already living there.

 Even though the film takes place in the early 50s, Janos’s imprisonment has a heavy subtext.
 The actor portraying him, Ivan Darvas, had been sentenced to 22 months in prison for organising a revolutionary committee after the crushing of the 1956 uprising.
 This being public knowledge at the time of the film’s release, the choice of actor feels like a conscious directorial decision to subtly imply the terror we see in the movie was not exclusively confined to the specific era the government had allowed to be portrayed.

 Meanwhile, politics are confined to the background.
-Yet, by looking beyond the surface, we can see how the film takes a stand, condemning both the contemporary Hungarian governments and those of the eras it takes place in.
-The film’s issues and feelings are something every person can identify with, regardless of cultures, nationalities, political views or outlook on life.
-The film starts as a dialogue chamber piece that eventually shifts to a finale where body language, gestures, and looks entirely take over the spoken words.
+Yet, by looking beyond the surface, we can see how the film takes a stand, condemning both the contemporary Hungarian governments and those of the eras in which it takes place.
+The film’s issues and feelings are something every person can identify with, regardless of culture, nationality, or political views.
+The film starts as a dialogue chamber piece that eventually shifts to a finale where body language, gestures, and looks take over the spoken words.
 This underlies Luca and Janos’s feelings for one another, transcending what can be articulated through mere speech.
 Here, Love is a testament to the power of cinema to convey our most profound and intimate emotions.